verse-pbc/plur/README.md

 #### Xcode
 To run the iOS or macOS app from Xcode, start in Terminal at the root of this repository:

-1. `git submodule init` (if you haven’t already)
-2. `flutter pub get`
+1. `flutter pub get`
-3. `flutter build ios --debug`
+2. `flutter build ios --debug`
-4. Open the workspace, which you can do from Terminal: `open ios/Runner.xcworkspace/`
+3. Open the workspace, which you can do from Terminal: `open ios/Runner.xcworkspace/`
-5. In the top middle of Xcode, Select `Runner` and choose a simulator or device
+4. In the top middle of Xcode, Select `Runner` and choose a simulator or device.
-6. Build and run!
+5. Build and run!

 #### Android Studio
-To run the iOS app from Android Studio, start in Terminal at the root of this repository:
+To run the iOS app from Android Studio:

-1. `git submodule init` (if you haven’t already)
-2. Open the root folder in Android Studio
+1. Open the root folder (`plur`) in Android Studio.
-3. Install the plugins for Dart and Flutter (Android Studio may prompt you to do this)
+2. Android Studio should automatically prompt you to install the plugins for Dart and Flutter since you’ve opened a Flutter project.
+If not, search for them and install them from Settings > Plugins.
-4. In the top bar, near the middle of the screen is the configuration selector.
+3. In the top bar, near the middle of the screen is the configuration selector.
 Ensure that `main.dart` is selected.
-5. To the left of the configuration selector is the Flutter Device Selection dropdown where you can choose a device or Open iOS simulator.
+4. In the Flutter Device Selection dropdown, you can choose a device or “Open iOS simulator”.
 After a simulator is open, you can choose it as the run destination.
-6. Click the green Run button (to the right of the the configuration selector where `main.dart` is selected)
+5. Click the green Run button to build and run!

 Building for Mac Designed for iPad is not supported from Android Studio, and macOS (desktop) does not seem to be, either.
 You can use Xcode to select My Mac (Designed for iPad) and run from there.